 Through a progressive training sequence, beginning with our youngest dancers (Pre-Ballet), students are exposed to the Academy’s structured syllabus, curriculum, and levels.
 Ballet students are exposed to aspects of traditional Vaganova (Russian), Cecchetti (Italian), and American techniques.
 Class begins with work at the barre to build strength and coordination, followed by center exercises, culminating in a grand allegro combination or variation.
 Clear explanations of exercises and theory help students use the ballet vocabulary in a simple, practical way that leads to increased technical understanding, healthy physical development, and lifelong enjoyment.

-Pre-Pointe classes are dedicated to teaching basic pointe fundamentals necessary to go on pointe.
-Students will work on important preparatory skills and specific exercises for feet, core, and ankle strengthening.
+Pre-Pointe: This class is dedicated to teaching basic pointe fundamentals and students will work on important preparatory skills and specific exercises for feet, core, and ankle strengthening.
+(Students may begin taking this class at age 9 & may be taken or repeated more than once). *Pointe shoes are not used.

 Jazz is a dance form that appeals to everyone because of its energy, variety, and vitality.
 Jazz Dance classes explore classic and contemporary jazz dance, rooted in the vernacular (social dance) forms, that draws inspiration from a wide range of music including jazz, swing, blues, pop, soul and funk.
 Academy jazz classes begin with a warm-up to develop strength, flexibility, correct alignment and coordination, followed by progressions across the floor, and culminates in extended dance combinations.
 The movement explores a range of styles with a focus on jazz components such as isolations, rhythm, and technical elements.